Becky Edwards (Utah politician)

 Rebecca P. Edwards is politician and therapist who served as a member of the Utah House of Representatives from 2009 to 2018.
 Edwards was a candidate for the 2022 United States Senate election in Utah, challenging incumbent Senator Mike Lee in the Republican primary.
 On May 31, 2023, Edwards announced her candidacy in the 2023 Utah 2nd congressional district special election to replace U.S. representative Chris Stewart.
 Edwards went on to narrowly lose the September 5th Republican primary to Celeste Maloy, a former staffer for Stewart.

 Early life

 Edwards earned her Bachelor of Science, Master of Social Work with a focus on marriage and family therapy, and Master of Science degrees from Brigham Young University.

 Career

-Edwards began her career as a marriage and family therapist and social worker before becoming a homemaker.
+Before entering politics, Edwards worked as a marriage and family therapist and social worker.